jmhuie/SlicerBiomech/Tutorials/DentalDynamics/README.md

 If you would like to use `Dental Dynamics` with a pre-existing 3D model of a jaw load it into 3D Slicer and navigate to the `Data` module.
 Right-click your model and select "Convert model to segmentation node".
 If the model needs additional segmenting, right-click the new segmentation node and select "Export visible segments to binary labelmap" to make a labelmap that can be used as segmentation node's reference volume in the `Segment Editor` module.

 ## Additional Tips

+* If a tooth segment has a whole in it or the base is hollow, then surface area measurements will be overestimated.
+Use the `SurfaceWrapSoldify` module to make the teeth solid before computing results.